micmejia/bible-dump/NKJV/Luke/Luke 8.md

 came from behind and touched the border of His garment.
 And immediately her flow of blood stopped.

 ###### 45
 And Jesus said, "Who touched Me?"
-When all denied it, Peter [^o]and those with him said, "Master, the multitudes throng and press You, [^p]and You say, 'Who touched Me?' "
+When all denied it, Peter and those with him said, "Master, the multitudes throng and press You, and You say, 'Who touched Me?' "

 ###### 46
 But Jesus said, "Somebody touched Me, for I perceived power going out from Me."